LJBL22/wrp/README.md

 In the event that the gift amount exceeds 10,000 NTD, it is recommended to minimise the presence of two or more odd digits and to avoid the numbers 4 and 8 whenever possible.

 However, regardless of the size of the gift you present, the most crucial aspect lies in the sincerity of your well-wishes for the newlyweds.
 May your contribution be a token of blessings that accompany them on their journey into marital bliss.

+### structure

+project
+|-static
+| |- style.css
+|--templates
+| |- calculator.html
+| |- error.html
+| |- index.html
+| |- layout.html
+| |- records.html
+|--app.py
+|--price.db
+|--README.md
+|--requirements.txt

+### pages functions

+#### style

+- majorly bootstrap
+- plain css

+#### templates

+- index.html: introduce the custom and the basic principles that follow to calculate the cash of red packet
+- calculator.html: first I wrote the main function, and refactor the style at last.
+- error.html: debug for users who forget to choose an option
+- layout.html: layout, most important structure of flask/jinja
+- records.html: history of calculating records

+#### files

+- app.py: main function, the logic of calculator took me a lot of time to calculate to a reasonable fomula.
+- price.db: db of sqlite
+- README.md: me
+- requirements.txt: for python & flask